plusreed/yourownbot-php/README.md

-yourownbot-php
+**I do not write Twitter bots anymore.
+Please don't ask for support with this bot, I won't help you.
+Any future issues and PRs will not be accepted.** yourownbot-php
 =================
 **This project is no longer maintained.
 I can't guarantee that this will work on future versions of PHP.** A basic PHP powered [@yourownbot](https://twitter.com/#!/yourownbot) clone.